cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Match Strategy(n.):** A rock paper scissors show off between 3 teams to chose which strategy to go with. ~jajabinx124

-**Match winner (n.)
-A breed that had a startling near:**extinction event in the year 2015.
+**Match winner (n.):** A breed that had a startling near-extinction event in the year 2015.
 Only the strongest survived.~Billfred

 **mDNS (n.) :** The reason it takes you minutes to connect to your 2015 bot but only seconds to connect to your 2014 bot.~Christopher149